 Blogs

 For Indian students planning to pursue undergraduate studies abroad, especially in the USA, the ACT test plays a vital role in college admissions.
 Understanding what the ACT measures, its structure, registration process, and preparation strategies can make a significant difference in your performance and admission prospects.
-This article offers a detailed, student-friendly guide on what to know about the ACT test, and how theCouncil for American Education (CAE) , India’s leading study abroad consultancy with over 34 years of experience, is helping students succeed internationally.
+This guide offers a detailed, student-friendly overview of everything you need to know about the ACT test in 2026, and how the Council for American Education (CAE) — India's leading study abroad consultancy with over 35 years of experience — is helping students succeed internationally.

 What Is the ACT Test?

-ACT Test Format and Sections
+ACT Test Format and Sections in 2026

 |